Electrical and Computer Engineering Program

 General electives are intended to allow students to explore any dimension of intellectual endeavor that they elect, in both technical (including engineering) and non-technical fields.
 This requirement can be met by any course subject to the following restrictions:

-- A maximum of 4 credit hours of research work (including PRP, IAP, and independent study) can be counted towards graduation.
+- A maximum of 4 credits of research work (such as PRP, IAP, etc.) can be counted towards graduation.

-Students are encouraged to select their general elective classes either to explore an area of cultural interest or to explore an area of professional interest such as:
+Students should select general elective classes to explore areas of their cultural interest or professional interest, such as:

 - Management, business, or finance classes in preparation for working in industry.